wp-plugins/ml-slider/readme.txt

 = 2.9.1 [02/07/14] =

 * New feature: Hungarian Language Pack added
-* Fix: Escape attributes and JS in slideshow output
+* Fix: Escape attributes and JS in slideshow output (credit to jwenerd!)

 = 2.9 [25/06/14] =